thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

 Over the course of a couple of months, I started putting together my new site in my spare time.
 Gatsby's developer experience is excellent, and I didn't hit any problems I couldn't solve either from general React experience or via searching the Gatsby docs.

 By the time the site was getting close to the finish line, I was preparing to switch jobs.
-I had planned to take two weeks off in between - a perfect opportunity to finish off the site!
+I had planned to take two weeks off in between--a perfect opportunity to finish off the site!

 At the start of this time off, one of the first things I did was build the site outside of developer mode for the first time ...and everything promptly broke.